-Aïda Delpuech is an independent journalist and author.
-She reports on environmental and social issues, mostly across the Mediterranean.
+Aïda Delpuech (Tunis) is an independent journalist and author who primarily covers environmental and social issues around the Mediterranean region.

-Her work has been published in Le Monde, Le Monde Diplomatique, Médiapart, El Pais, BBC Future, Forbidden Stories, Inkyfada, New Lines Magazine, Reporterre, among others.
+Her work has appeared in publications such as Le Monde, Le Monde Diplomatique, Médiapart, El País, BBC Future, Forbidden Stories, Inkyfada, New Lines Magazine and Reporterre.

 Aïda Delpuech